Barryjuait/Portfolio/README.md

 # Portfolio

 Welcome to my GitHub portfolio.
 Here, you can explore a collection of my academic and personal projects, including Python and Matlab scripts, Arduino projects, and even Excel work.
-Although, the datasets I used are very diverse, these projects showcase my technical skills and problem-solving abilities.
+Although the datasets I used are very diverse, these projects showcase my technical skills and problem-solving abilities.
 Feel free to take a look and contact me if you want to give me feedback or if you have a cool project we can team up on.

 ## Contents